Disguised (esports): Apex Legends

 On August 22, 2023, Disguised announced the signing of an Apex Legends team consisting of Ira "dooplex" Shepherd, Trenton "lou" Clements, and Adam "senoxe" Lau.
 They had formerly played together as an unsigned roster by the name "Dudes Night Out" and qualified for the Apex Legends Global Series (ALGS) Championship in Birmingham.
 After competing in the ALGS Championship and placing 33rd, the roster was released.

 For 2024, ALGS announced the expansion of their partnership program, with Disguised being one of the twelve teams added.
 On January 17, 2024, Disguised announced the signing of "The Dojo", fourth place finishers at the ALGS Championship.
 The roster consisted of Timothy "iiTzTimmy" An who remained signed to 100 Thieves as a content creator, Tyler "Dezignful" Gardner, and Alexander "Enemy" Rodriguez, along with head coach Deston "Bronzey" Nguyen.
 The team placed 8th in the Split 1 Playoffs and qualified for the ALGS Championship 2024.

 On June 11, 2024, iiTzTimmy announced his departure from Disguised to join Moist Esports.
 The team eventually decided on Arturo "qzier" Hurtado to fill the empty slot and placed 26th at the 2024 Esports World Cup.

 Teamfight Tactics

 Prior to the Teamfight Tactics Vegas Open, Disguised signed ten players, including Wang himself.
 During the event, Disguised added two players: Kevin "Prestivent" Zou and Joven "Broccóli" Thandi, with Broccóli placing third overall.

 Tekken 8

 On May 9, 2024, Disguised announced the signing of Tekken 8 player, PhiDX.

+Overwatch

+On January 30, 2026, Disguised announced the creation of a North American Overwatch team, featuring Evan "PGE" Ngo, Joseph "Lep" Cambriani, Julian "Rokit" Pizana, Simon "Scyle" Broström and Alexander "Tred" Madgwick-Smith.
+Alongside Julian "Raikker" Bevien-Guevarra and Jack "Reyzr" Francis as substitute players for the team.